pepefrog69/conversation/dialog-methods.md

 ### .after(String date/time)

-- Determines whether the date/time value is after the date/time argument.
+Determines whether the date/time value is after the date/time argument.
-- Analogous to `.before()`.

 ### .before(String date or time)
+Determines whether the date/time value is before the date/time argument.

-- For example:
+For example:
 - @sys-time.before('12:00:00')
 - @sys-date.before('2016-11-21')
-- Determines whether the date/time value is before the date/time argument.

 - If comparing different items, such as `time vs. date`, `date vs. time`, and `time vs. date and time`, the method returns false and an exception is printed in the response JSON log `output.log_messages`.

-    - For example, `@sys-date.before(@sys-time)`.
+  For example, `@sys-date.before(@sys-time)`.
 - If comparing `date and time vs. time` the method ignores the date and only compares times.

 ### now()

+Returns a string with the current date and time in the format `yyyy-MM-dd HH:mm:ss`.

 - Static function.
-- Returns a string with the current date and time in the format `yyyy-MM-dd HH:mm:ss`.
 - The other date/time methods can be invoked on date-time values that are returned by this function and it can be passed in as their argument.
 - If the context variable `$timezone` is set, this function returns dates and times in the client's time zone.